alexey-v-paramonov/sc_website/content/en/docs/system/technical_details.md

 `*/5 * * * * root /usr/local/bin/content_indexer 1>>/path/to/output.log 2>>/path/to/error.log`

+You can also just run `content_indexer` from the server console to see the output, if there is a database connection problem or any other issues - most likely you will see an error message in your console.

-Indexing service is using configuration file `/opt/bin/indexer.cfg` and it is using MySQL root password to operate, so if MySQL root password changes - it should be changed in this config file as well.
+Indexing service is using a configuration file `/opt/bin/indexer.cfg` and it is using MySQL root password to operate, so if MySQL root password changes - it should be changed in this config file as well.

+Software depends on the following system-level services, so make sure all of them are running.

+**Supervisord**
+- command to restart the service: `service supervisor restart`
+- system-wide log file: `/var/log/supervisor/supervisord.log`

 **Nginx**